edgeofmagic/ISAAC-engine/README.md

 ###Seeding the engine

-The language standard requires certain methods for seeding engines.
+The language standard requires certain methods for seeding an engine.
 Seeding can occur at the time of construction, or by invoking the method seed() in one of its overloaded forms.
 The following constuctor and seed signatures are supported as per the standard: